abishekx-driod/Fitness_Tracker_System_Web_Application/README.md

 Create a MySQL database:

 CREATE DATABASE fitness_db;
-Update DB credentials in .env
+Update database credentials in .env.

-Hibernate will auto-create tables on startup.
+Hibernate will automatically create tables on application startup.

 ▶️ Running the Application
+Run the following command from the backend directory:

 mvn spring-boot:run
-Application runs on:
+The application will start at:

 http://localhost:8080
 🔒 Security Practices